Bayswater North

 Bayswater North is part of a significant industrial and commercial precinct, which accommodates over 35,000 employees.

 Suburb features

 Bayswater North shares its postcode of 3153 with the adjacent suburb of Bayswater and the suburb is often referred to by residents without the "North" part of the name.
-Many local businesses also drop this reference in advertising their location (e.g. large retailer Bunnings Warehouse is located in Bayswater North but refers to its location as "Bayswater").
+Many local businesses also drop this reference in advertising their location (e.g. large retailer Bunnings is located in Bayswater North but refers to its location as "Bayswater").
 The official distinction between the two is that Bayswater North is the portion of the postcode area located in the City of Maroondah, whereas Bayswater is located in the City of Knox.

 There is a small local shopping centre, Canterbury Gardens, which is anchored by a Woolworths supermarket.
 The majority of facilities for residents are located in Bayswater and nearby major shopping centres Westfield Knox and Eastland.
 A Bayswater North Post Office was open from 1962 until 1964.